DanWilliams24/DanWilliams24.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-My name is Daniel, I am a highly motivated senior undergraduate majoring in computer science with a focus on AI/ML at University of Maryland, Baltimore County, graduating in Spring 2024.
+Hi, My name is Daniel.
+I am a highly motivated senior undergraduate majoring in computer science with a focus on AI/ML at University of Maryland, Baltimore County.
 My research interests lie in utilizing AI to tackle challenges in physics and clean energy.

 I have a strong research background in nuclear energy, previously conducting award-winning fusion and fission research at Princeton Plasma Physics Laboratory (PPPL) and Massachusetts Institute Of Technology (MIT) respectively.
 Additionally, I have published research on ethical hacking during my time at Johns Hopkins Applied Physics Laboratory.